-Students must apply, and be accepted for admission, to the Minor in Business Administration to be eligible to enroll in these courses.
+^{}Students must apply, and be accepted for admission, to the Minor in Business Administration to be eligible to enroll in these courses.
 For specific eligibility requirements, please contact the College of Business.

-Satisfactory dispositions assessment; "B-" or better in Student Teaching; 2.75 overall GPA; satisfactory portfolio; 2.50 GPA in Concentration courses.
+Satisfactory dispositions assessment; "B-" or better in Student Teaching; satisfactory portfolio; 2.50 GPA in Concentration courses; 3.0 GPA in Professional Education Courses.